 3. Market Analysis

 This is where you show that you have a key understanding of the ins and outs of the industry and the specific market you plan to enter.
 Here you will substantiate the strengths that you highlighted in your company description with data and statistics that break down industry trends and themes.
 Show what other businesses are doing and how they are succeeding or failing.
-Your market analysis should also help visualize your target customers — how much money they make, what their buying habits are, which services do they want and need, etc. Above all, the numbers should help answer why your business can do it better.
+Your market analysis should also help visualize your target customers.
+This includes how much money they make, what their buying habits are, which services they want and need, among other target customer preferences.
+Above all, the numbers should help answer why your business can do it better.

 4. Competitive Analysis